dj-devtek/yt-ripper-cli-app/README.md

 ```

 ## Prerequisites
 The python script uses the os library to run system commands on the host operating system.
 You will need to be running python3.
-Also, you must ffmpeg(audio extractor) and youtube-dl installed before you continue.
+Also, you must ffmpeg(audio extractor) and yt-dlp installed before you continue.

 To check your python version, run...
 ```
 python3 --version
 ```
-To install youtube-dl, run...
+To install yt-dlp, run...
 ```
-brew install youtube-dl
+brew install yt-dlp
 ```
 To install ffmpeg, run...
 ```